nx-js/observer-util/README.md

   age: 25
 })

-// outputs 'name: John, age: 25' to the console observer.observe(() => console.log(`name: ${person.name}, age: ${person.$raw.age}`))
+// outputs 'name: John, age: 25' to the console after the current stack empties observer.observe(() => console.log(`name: ${person.name}, age: ${person.$raw.age}`))

 // will not cause a rerun, since the observer only uses person.$raw.age